 What makes the perfect cookie?

 For me, several things:

 - Softness: a cookie shouldn’t be crunchy.
-I chill my cookie dough to make sure it’s super soft, and I use melted butter to help with that too.
+I chill my cookie dough to make sure it’s super soft, and the melted butter helps with that too.

 - Depth of flavor: I use melted butter and tons of brown sugar to make sure my cookie has a huge amount of flavor.